dprog-philippe-docourt/django-qr-code/README.md

 ./run-demo-app.sh
 ```
 The demo application should be running at <http://127.0.0.1:8910/qr-code-demo/>.

+## Generating Image Object Representing a QR Code

+If you do not want to use Django tags for rendering QR code in a template, you can simply use the API in your code.
+For instance, `qr_code.qrcode.maker.make_qr_code_image` will return bytes representing an image according to the image_format passed in the `qr_code_options` parameter.

+Refer to the [official API documentation](https://django-qr-code.readthedocs.io/latest/pages/api.html) for more detailed information.

 ## Testing
 Get the source code from [GitHub](https://github.com/dprog-philippe-docourt/django-qr-code), follow the [installation instructions](#from-the-source-code) above, and run the `test` command of Django: